pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 ```
 from fsl.utils.filetree import FileTree

+# Create a FileTree, giving
+# it our tree specification,
+# and the path to our data.
 tree = FileTree.read('mydata.tree', 'mydata')
 ```

 We can list all of the T1 images via the `FileTree.get_all` method.
-The `glob_vars='all'` option tells the `FileTree` to fill in the `T1w` template with all possible combinations of variables:
+The `glob_vars='all'` option tells the `FileTree` to fill in the `T1w` template with all possible combinations of variables.
+The `FileTree.extract_variables` method accepts a file path, and gives you back the variable values contained
+within:

 ```